Detective Conan: The Lost Ship in the Sky: Plot

 Ran begins to develop a rash from where Fujioka touched her and is quarantined in the smoking room.
 Conan becomes suspicious of the bacteria as it was only supposed to spread by droplet contact and not physical contact.
 Conan notices the black fingernails from Ran's escort and realizes what the true nature of the infection is.
 Conan lures the Red Siamese Cats to the attic of the airship and incapacitates them one by one.
 Heiji, meanwhile, confronts four policemen at Kōfuku-ji revealing they are part of the Red Siamese Cats and used the airship to evacuate the city in order to steal the priceless buddharupas.
 The four fake policemen are then arrested by the Nara police.
 Conan enters the smoking room where Ran is quarantined and reveals that the Red Siamese Cats never released a bacterium.
 He explains the smoking room was sprayed with an irritating lacquer which causes a rash when it contacts the skin.
 After entering the room where Fujioka and the unconscious waitress were quarantined, Conan finds the waitress bound and gagged and Fujioka missing.
 Conan realizes that Fujioka was feigning the symptoms of the bacteria and is the mastermind behind the heist.

 The Tokyo Metropolitan Police Department discuss the identities of the Red Siamese Cats.
 It is revealed they are all foreign mercenaries hired by Fujioka and are only using the terrorist name Red Siamese Cats as a cover up.
 Conan confronts Fujioka who explains that they targeted the statues since stolen money is easily tracked with modern technology.
 He then reveals that Nishitani and Ishimoto are his comrades and that the two remaining bombs are placed in the lobby where the group is held and will be detonated when he and his comrades escape the airship.
 The group in the cabin are tied to the railings by the two culprits who take Lady Sky as their prize.
 As Fujioka prepares to kill Conan, the airship passes under a bridge and Conan latches his belt to the airship and inflates the soccer ball, jamming it between the bridge and airship causing the airship to tilt vertically.
 Fujioka falls into the ocean below and the two culprits in the lobby are knocked unconscious.
 Kid enters the lobby and unties Ran from the railing and leaves with Lady Sky.
 As he examines the jewel in the moonlight, Ran, believing Kid to be Shinichi, asks him to turn himself in to the police.
 Kid tells her he will comply if she kisses him.

-As the two approach for a kiss, Ran stops and tells him he is not Shinichi.
+As the two approach for a kiss in the post credits scene, Ran stops and tells him he is not Shinichi.
 Conan enters the room and angrily runs towards Kid.
 Kid places Lady Sky on Ran's finger and leaves through the ceiling.
 Conan asks what Kid did to her, to which she remarks something Shinichi never does and thinks about how he tried to touch her rear.